baileyluTCD/rp2040nix/docs/src/usage.md

 All created (`*.elf`, `*.uf2` and `*.dis`) files will be output in `./result`.

 ## Running
-Thanks to [pico sdl host](https://github.com/raspberrypi/pico-host-sdl) we can compile the pico code to run natively on your system without having hardware or an emulator with some compiler tricks.
+Thanks to [rp2040js](https://github.com/wokwi/rp2040js) we can compile the pico code and run on your system without having the actual hardware present.

 Run the project with `nix run .`.

 ## Testing
-Run this project's tests with `nix flake check`.
+Run this project's tests with `nix run .#test`.

 You can use something like this to define code that only runs in testing mode:
 ```c